 Interactive Viewer Features Four Linked Data Windows

-The Project Reviewer Report of Mutation Surveyor provides four interactive and hyperlinked views of Sanger sequence traces in a mutation project.
+The Project Reviewer Report of Mutation Surveyor provides four interactive and hyperlinked views of Sanger sequencing traces in a mutation project.
 Double clicking on a sequence trace in the sample pane will update the base and trace panes with the appropriate sequence.
 The base pane provides color coded variants and the sample alignment to the reference as well as its overlap to other sequence traces.
 The trace pane provides the sample and mutation electropherograms for each sample trace.
 Variants are listed in the mutation pane at the bottom of the viewer, providing a convenient way to confirm or edit mutations with the click of a mouse.
 Each pane is collapsible, allowing the user to add or remove panes and readjust window sizes.

 Review and Edit Mutation Projects